 View the steps involved in developing or revising a policy, from the initial proposal to the final rollout.

-All policy and procedure proposals must be submitted through the UMB Policy Administration System for review and processing by the UMB Office of Policy and Procedures.
+All policy and procedure proposals must be submitted through the UMB Policy Administration System for review and processing by the UMB Office of Institutional Policy Management.

 Please use the Policy App link to submit all proposals or revisions.